 3. Your Workplace

-Some companies have large rooms dedicated to storing all packaging materials until recycling day.
+Some companies have large rooms dedicated to storing all packing materials until recycling day.
 Ask your office manager or mailroom clerk if they have sturdy boxes or packing peanuts you can take for your move.
 You can also ask your family or close friends to check with their respective office managers.

 4. Large Local Stores